switchboard-xyz/d2y-example/README.md

 ### Printing the state of your callback

-This repo contains an example script to view the current verified deribit Implied volatility info currently in contract:
+This repo contains an example script to view the current verified deribit implied volatility info currently in contract:

 ```bash